RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Our Approach

 \subsection{System Overview}

-Given a query radar frame and a database consisting of LiDAR scans, our objective is to retrieve the most similar LiDAR scan corresponding to the same place.
-The core challenge of R2L place recognition lies in identifying cross-modal commonalities to bridge the domain gap.
-To this end, we propose RLPR, the overall pipeline of which is illustrated in~\figref{fig:overall}.
-In light of the inherent asymmetry and discriminability of different modalities, we design a dual-stream architecture with identical configurations but independent parameter spaces.
-Data from different modalities are first projected into polar BEV format to serve as input.
-Before entering the backbone, these representations are processed by the proposed Polar Context Enhancer (PCE) module to filter noise and bridge modality discrepancies.
-The backbone then extracts geometric features from the refined representations, which are subsequently aggregated into dual-descriptors to capture both global context and local details.
-Finally, the two branches of the network are aligned through our proposed two-stage asymmetric cross-modal alignment (TACMA) strategy.
-We first leverage place recognition pre-training to establish intra-modal discriminability, followed by an asymmetric alignment stage where the radar branch serves as an anchor to uncover generalizable commonalities.
+Given a radar query and a LiDAR database, our objective is to retrieve the LiDAR scan corresponding to the same place.
+The overall pipeline of our proposed RLPR is illustrated in~\figref{fig:overall}.
+First, raw data are projected into polar BEV representations and refined by the Polar Context Enhancer (PCE) to mitigate noise.
+The backbone then extracts geometric features, which are aggregated into dual-descriptors capturing both global and local context.
+Specifically, we adopt a homogeneous two-branch design to provide a structural guarantee for embedding space similarity, while serving as a control to isolate inherent modality differences from architectural biases.
+Finally, we employ a Two-stage Asymmetric Cross-modal Alignment (TACMA) strategy.
+This approach first establishes intra-modal discriminability via modality-specific pre-training, followed by an asymmetric alignment where the radar branch serves as an anchor to uncover generalizable commonalities.